 Shoshone Falls Park is also where visitors can find access to recreational activities around the falls, such as hiking.
 Hiking is a favorite activity at the falls, with marked trails set up extending from the park to various viewpoints along the trails.

 Address: Shoshone Falls Park, Twin Falls, ID 83301

 Yellowstone National Park was established in 1872 as the first national park in the US.
 The park extends over multiple states, including Idaho, Wyoming, and Montana.
 It's ranked among the top parks in the US, attracting an average of four million visitors every year – the peak travel month is July – to see some of the famous landmarks or enjoy outdoor recreation.

-Yellowstone National Park has a diverse landscape consisting of forested areas, mountainous regions, as well as lakes, rivers, and canyons.
-The dominating area is covered with a subalpine forest.
-It’s also one of the most active geothermal lands in the world, which features volcanic activity and geysers.
+Yellowstone National Park has a diverse landscape consisting of forested areas, mountainous regions, lakes, rivers, and canyons.
+The majority area is covered with a subalpine forest.
+It's also one of the most active geothermal lands in the world, which features volcanic activity and geysers.

 The most famous natural landmarks in the park are Old Faithful Geyser, Yellowstone Lake, and the Yellowstone Caldera.
 There are also over a thousand archaeological sites, providing evidence of Native American civilizations living in the region for more than 11,000 years proceeding settler development.

 Visitors can enjoy a range of recreational activities – hiking, fishing, boating, and sightseeing are some of the top things to do.
 There are also over 2,000 designated campsites within the park.

 The best way to experience Snake River is by taking one of the boat tours provided by the Snake River Adventures.
 The company provides tourists with a variety of tours, including jet boating or riverboats, to see the river and canyon up-close.